-As well as writing, I’m also a freelance copy-editor and proofreader and am now opening these services up to fiction writers who might need help with their short stories or novels.
+As well as writing, I’m now opening up to provide appraisal and mentoring services for fiction writers who might need it.

 Continue readingBest British Short Stories 2021